A Neural Network Solves, Explains, and Generates University Math Problems by Program Synthesis and Few-Shot Learning at Human Level: Results

 \subsection{Questions Solved}

-We solve 235 questions as shown in the Supplementary Information.
-These include 25 random questions for each of the seven courses (18.01/18.02/18.03/18.05/18.06/6.042/COMS3251), and ten random questions for each of the six topics in the MATH dataset (Prealgebra/Algebra/Number Theory/Counting and Probability/Intermediate Algebra/Precalculus).
+We solve 265 questions, 213 of them automatically, as described in the Supplementary Information.
+These 265 questions include 25 randomly sampled questions from each of the seven courses (18.01/18.02/18.03/18.05/18.06/6.042/COMS3251) and 15 randomly sampled questions for each of the six topics in the MATH dataset (Prealgebra/Algebra/Number Theory/Counting and Probability/Intermediate Algebra/Precalculus).
+The breakdown of automatic solve rate by zero-shot and few-shot learning using Codex as compared with GPT-3 and GPT-3 with CoT is shown in Figure \ref{fig:accuracy}.
+Programs involve step-by-step commands; therefore, CoT is inherent in programs.